-- The stitched area should cover no more than 8x8 centimetres (3in x 3in).
-Your embroidery once mounted should fit comfortably within A5 measurements, 15cm x 21cm (6in x 8in) though the proportions may be different if appropriate. - It is possible to use more than one source image, but take care to unify the direction of the light source when bringing elements together from different sources. - Your design must include a leaf or leaves, a turnover and a stem, along with the main flower, fruit or vegetable.
+- The flower head should be between 5-7 centimeters (2in x 2.75in) and overall the piece should be in between 8-13 centimeters (3in x 4.25in).
+Your embroidery once mounted should fit comfortably within the measurements of 18cm x 24cm (7in x 9.5in) though the proportions may be different if appropriate. - It is possible to use more than one source image in order to identify an additional leaf or turnover, but take care to unify the direction of the light source when bringing elements together from different sources. - It is inadvisable to work from an additional picture for the colour scheme. - Your design must include a leaf or leaves, a turnover and a stem, along with the main flower, fruit or vegetable.
 Please note the turnover can be on the main subject or the leaf. - Recent examples include a pansy, a fuchsia, a lily, a tulip, an artichoke and autumn leaves.
 These have worked well because they include some large areas. - Please be realistic about your choice of design as this will be your first piece of natural silk shading.
-Be careful not to make the design too complex as the emphasis of this technique is on natural shading too many colours and awkward angles cause confusion.
+Be careful not to make the design too complex as the emphasis of this technique is on natural shading - too many colours and awkward angles cause confusion.